 While Nove Mesto includes many Soviet-era concrete housing blocks, it also has a lot of modern development.
 It continues to expand and attract new citizens that want to escape the crowded inner city for the peace and quiet of the suburbs.

-Where to stay: The best hotels in Nove Mesto
+Recommended hotels in Nove Mesto

 Most of the hotels are a couple of kilometres from Old Town.
 Even if you didn’t originally plan to stay in Nove Mesto, you may need to search here for accommodations during busy tourist seasons.
 The hotels are reasonably priced and more likely to have vacancies.